A charming house in a wonderful town

 - Save 4%: Book now our special not refundable rate and save 4% on the listed price.
 If customer pays the full amount upon reservation, he immediately benefits of a 4% discount.
 In case of cancellation, the entire amount paid will not be refunded.
 Please note: This offer is not valid for last minute bookings.
 Please check with us upon booking.

-Price reduction if rented for groups up to 4!As from
+Price reduction if rented for smaller groups during mid and low season!As from

-Villa with private pool on Sicily's southern coast
+Villa for 12 people with private pool on Sicily's southern coast